Cray-HPE/docs-csm/install/bootstrap_livecd_remote_iso.md

    pit# csi pit validate --services
    ```

-1. Mount a shim to match the Shasta-CFG steps' directory structure.
+1. Mount a shim to match the `SHASTA-CFG` steps' directory structure.

     ```bash
     pit# mkdir -vp /mnt/pitdata
     pit# mount -v -L PITDATA /mnt/pitdata
     ```

-1. The following procedure will set up customized CA certificates for deployment using Shasta-CFG.
+1. The following procedure will set up customized CA certificates for deployment using `SHASTA-CFG`.

-   * [Prepare Site-Init](prepare_site_init.md) to create and prepare the `site-init` directory for your system.
+   * [Prepare `site-init`](prepare_site_init.md) to create and prepare the `site-init` directory for your system.

 <a name="next-topic"></a>